PlummersSoftwareLLC/Primes/PrimeRust/solution_1/README.md

 Alternately, in the directory containing this README file,
 - run tests: `cargo test`
 - build: `cargo build --release`
-- run the abstracted version: `target/release/abstracted`
+- run: `target/release/prime-sieve-rust`
-    - for help with command line parameters: `target/release/abstracted --help`
+    - for help with command line parameters: `target/release/prime-sieve-rust --help`
     - this allows you to specify sieve size, threads, etc.
-- run the simple-bits version: `target/release/simple-bits`

 It'll take a little while to compile the first time.
+Because Rust.
+It's doing a fair bit of work :)

 To play with the code, the simplest approach is to use *Visual Studio Code* and install the `rust-analyzer` plugin.

 ## Docker

 You can also run the solution using Docker, without installing Rust.
-This will run the `abstracted` variant.

 ```
 ./build-docker.sh